Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 # Drive Manager for Linux

 A terminal-based drive management tool for Linux systems, written in C++.
 The goal of this project is to provide an easy-to-use interface for managing drives directly from the terminal, with plans for future GUI support.
+Current version in non beta: 0.8.20
+Current version in beta: 0.8.74 always check if a new version has been released

 > **Warning**
 > This tool is intended for users who understand the risks involved with formatting, encrypting, or otherwise modifying drives.
 Always back up your data and double-check your selections!